UOSAN/message_automation/DEPLOY.md

 2. Make sure the github repo has the most updated scripts
 3. Pull the most updated repo to any local environment
 4. Get the current config.py file from Azure under the instance folder (This file is not and should not be on github).
-Log in to Azure portal -> go the the `message-automation` app service -> Development Tools -> SSH The file is located at instance/config.py
+Log in to Azure portal -> go the the `message-automation` app service -> Development Tools -> SSH.
+The file is located at instance/config.py
 Save the config.py to the local environment.
-4. Double check the `config.py` and make sure all the API tokens are correct
+5. Double check the `config.py` and make sure all the API tokens are correct
-5. Create a new zip file from the `src/`, `tests/` and `instance/` directories, and the requirements.txt file
+6. Create a new zip file from the `src/`, `tests/` and `instance/` directories, and the requirements.txt file
-6. Deploy a test version of the app
+7. Deploy a test version of the app
 ```
 az webapp deployment source config-zip --resource-group sanlab_rg_Linux_westus2 --name message-automation-dev --src message_automation.zip
 ```
-7. Check that things work correctly at https://message-automation-dev.azurewebsites.net/
+8. Check that things work correctly at https://message-automation-dev.azurewebsites.net/
-8. Redeploy the app
+9. Redeploy the app
 ```
 az webapp deployment source config-zip --resource-group sanlab_rg_Linux_westus2 --name message-automation --src message_automation.zip
 ```